Choose the Perfect Airbnb for your Vacation

 5. Read the Reviews

 Also, I try to pick properties with plenty of reviews.
-Again, I understand that everyone must start somewhere, but I prefer not to be the first to try out a new property.
-If you fall in love with a property without any reviews, try and see if the host has any other properties they own that are well-reviewed, to provide proof of their quality standards.
+I understand that everyone must start somewhere, but I prefer not to be the first to try out a new property.
+If you fall in love with a property without reviews, see if the host has any other properties they own that are well-reviewed.
+This can help provide proof of their quality standards.

 - Flexible- full refund of accommodation fees up to 24 hours prior